 Look inside and on top of cabinets and closets

 A unit that's being renovated or touched up between tenants is one thing, but take note of how the apartment itself is taken care of.
 Are there warped walls or sloppily applied caulk in the the bath?
 Is the pole in the closet less than level?
-Separately, little things like these aren't deal breakers but they do serve to give you an overall picture of how the apartment is maintained.
-If you get the sense that upkeep isn't important, you can't expect the service to improve when you live there.
+Individually, little things like these aren't deal breakers, but they do serve to give you a picture of how the apartment is maintained overall.
+If you get the sense that upkeep isn't important, you can't expect the service to suddenly improve once you live there.

 Approach the neighbors (or the internet)